Cannot login to http://hda for first time

 tail -200 to http://ur1.ca/nxmu2 ).
 It seems that problem is caused by "invalid" character in my last name, that MySQL tries to insert into "users" table.
 My name is Marcin Pa?dziora and there is a problem with this "?" :)

-#1 Updated by cpg almost 5 years ago
+#1 Updated by cpg over 5 years ago

 - Status changed from New to Assigned

 we think this is related to #878, which was not completed successfully. though changing default character sets and collation could break a lot of things in very subtle ways.

 for the benefit of searchability, the actual error is this: